Lambert-Nguyen/cosmo-management/docs/requirements/PROGRESS_UPDATE_SUMMARY_2025-09-11.md

 ## 📋 **Updated Excel File**

 The updated progress percentages have been saved to:
-- **CSV Format**: `docs/requirements/AriStay-App-Development-Requirements-Progress-Updated.csv`
+- **CSV Format**: `docs/requirements/Cosmo-App-Development-Requirements-Progress-Updated.csv`
 - **Summary Document**: `docs/requirements/PROGRESS_UPDATE_SUMMARY_2025-09-11.md`

 ## 🎉 **Conclusion**

-The AriStay application has **exceeded expectations** with a comprehensive, production-ready property management system.
+The Cosmo application has **exceeded expectations** with a comprehensive, production-ready property management system.
 The implementation includes advanced features like dynamic permissions, automated task generation, real-time analytics, and comprehensive audit trails that go well beyond the original MVP requirements.

 **Overall Completion**: **90%** across all platforms, with core functionality fully implemented and production-ready.